Items NOT accepted at the El Cerrito Recycling Center

 - Furniture, such as: Sofas, Chairs, Shelving, Tables, Bed Frames, etc., unless made of metal, then can be put in scrap metal bin

-- Green Waste: Wood, Grass, Yard Waste, Dirt, Food Scraps
+- Green Waste: Wood, Grass, Yard Waste, Dirt, Food Scraps - utilize your curbside green waste program (plain wood only)

 - Mirrors of any type